Olian04/circular-waveform-visualizer/README.md

 ## What?

-A set or sin waves determines the shape of an object.
+A set of sin waves determines the shape of an object.
 Then every second the object morphs into another object determined by a new set of sin waves.

 ## Why?